bmanders716/bmanders716.github.io/cookbook.md

 Simmer for about thirty minutes, until the chicken is quite tender.

-Then put the chicken on to an _entrÈe_ dish.
+Then put the chicken on to an _entrÈ•ü dish.

 Add some lemon juice to the gravy, and strain over it.

-Chicken ‡ la Cardinal.
+Chicken ‡†¨a Cardinal.

 _Ingredients_--1 chicken.
-               1Ω pint of _BÈchamel_ sauce.
+               1Ì†∞int of _BÈ£®amel_ sauce.
                4 ripe tomatoes.

 _Method._--Cut the chicken into joints and put them in a stewpan with